raxoft/form_input/README.md

 usually falling back to English in the end.
-This means that once you add some translation to the `en.yml` file, the parameter option will get this English translation for all other locales as well, until you add the corresponding translation it to the other translations files as well.
+This means that once you add some translation to the `en.yml` file, the parameter option will get this English translation for all other locales as well, until you add the corresponding translation to the other translations files as well.

 So, to make sure we get the Czech version of the `:required_msg` for the example above, the `cs.yml` file should be updated as well like this: